Ludwig Becker (astronomer)

-Ludwig Wilhelm Emil Ernst Becker FRSE (1860 – 1947) was Regius Professor of Astronomy at the University of Glasgow from 1893 until 1935 when he retired.
+Ludwig Wilhelm Emil Ernst Becker FRSE (8 January 1860 – 11 November 1947) was Regius Professor of Astronomy at the University of Glasgow from 1893 until 1935 when he retired.

 Life

-Born in Wesel, Germany, Becker was educated at the University of Bonn.
+Born in Wesel, Kingdom of Prussia, Becker was educated at the University of Bonn.
 After two years as an assistant in the Berlin Observatory, the Earl of Crawford and Balcarres appointed him in 1885 to take charge of his large private observatory at Dunecht, near Aberdeen.
 When that institution was wound up in the autumn of 1888, the instruments were passed on to the Lords Commissioners of the Treasury for a new Royal Observatory.
 A site on Blackford Hill in Edinburgh was selected in 1889 and Becker was included on the staff.
 He was appointed to the Glasgow Chair of Astronomy four years later.

 Ludwig was a popular lecturer at Glasgow and it was claimed that his classes were better attended than those of any other astronomy course in the United Kingdom.

 His research areas were extensive and he was a master of celestial mechanics.
 They included;